Netflix shares tank after big miss on subscriber growth

 Netflix said operating margins would be narrower than previously expected because of the rapid strengthening of the U.S. dollar, which appreciated by more than 5 percent against major trading partners’ currencies in the second quarter.
 While most of the company’s revenue growth comes from international markets, the vast majority of its costs remain dollar-denominated.

+Hastings said the company would make adjustments to account for foreign exchange rates in order to “steadily” increase operating margins.

-It also faces growing competition.
+At the same time, Netflix faces growing competition.

 Amazon.com Inc plans to add more regional content in India as it builds the Prime video service around the world.
 Apple Inc is pouring money into original programming, signing up A-list names including Oprah Winfrey.
-And AT&T Inc has promised to boost investment in HBO after taking over the network in its recent acquisition of Time Warner.
+And AT&T Inc has promised to boost investment in HBO after taking over the network in its Time Warner acquisition.

-At the same time, cable distributors are offering smaller and cheaper bundles of channels.
+Meanwhile, cable distributors are offering smaller and cheaper bundles of channels.

 In the letter to shareholders, Netflix said it expected more competition from international players including ProSiebenSat 1 Media in Germany and on-demand service Salto in France.